zlgesundheit/openEHR_FLAT_Loader/README.md

 ## Work in Progress:
 - Some Pathes lost chars like ?,ä,etc. -> Needs to be fixed -> Encoding
+- SQL-DB as Data Source?
+Let User provide a query and get data from there
 - GUI with good Usability